 A full ingredients list with measurements is in the recipe card below.

-How to make air fryer Brussels sprouts - Step by step
+How to cook brussel sprouts in air fryer - Step by step

 Two: Put the sprouts into a bowl and add the oil, salt and pepper.
 Carefully mix to coat the sprouts.

 Three: Put the coated sprouts into the air fryer basket.